 - Motorists divert their eyes from the road an average of five seconds when texting which is long enough for the vehicle to travel the length of a football field at 55 mph.
 (Distraction.gov).

 - The Department of Transportation reports ten percent of deadly crashes, eighteen percent of injury accidents, and sixteen percent of police-reported collisions are caused by distracted drivers.

 While a car accident claim can lead to compensation for property damage, medical bills, pain and suffering, diminished earning capacity, and other forms of financial loss, the other driver’s insurance company will usually handle the claim.
 Insurance companies often use a range of tactics to avoid paying claims or reduce the amount recovered.
 Our experienced Orange County car accident lawyers can assist you in navigating these insurance company traps.

 Distracted driving constitutes a form of negligent driving behavior that can justify imposing liability on the inattentive driver.
 However, time is of the essence in obtaining legal representation because proving a crash was caused by lack of attention can be difficult.
 Our California car accident lawyers review law enforcement accident reports, visit crash sites, interview witnesses, and conduct a thorough investigation.
-If you experience injury or lose a loved one in a collision caused by a distracted driver anywhere in Orange County or throughout California, our California tractor-trailer accident lawyers provide effective representation of personal injury victims.
-Our lawyers at Allen, Flatt, Ballidis & Leslie offer a free consultation so call us at 949-752-7474 to schedule your free consultation today.
+If you experience injury or lose a loved one in a collision caused by a distracted driver anywhere in Orange County or throughout California, our lawyers provide effective representation of personal injury victims.
+Our lawyers at Allen Flatt Ballidis & Leslie offer a free consultation so call us at 949-752-7474 to schedule your free consultation today.